Gary Goodridge facts for kids

 Personal life

-Goodridge is a convert to Islam, and first made the revelation in July 2018 while on The Deen Show.
+Goodridge is a revert to Islam, and first made the revelation in July 2018 while on The Deen Show.
 Goodridge, and co-author Mark Dorsey, published in December 2011, Gatekeeper: The Fighting Life of Gary "Big Daddy" Goodridge.
 The book details his experience in UFC, Pride and K1, along with detailed personal information about his life and family.
 Resulting from his martial arts career, Goodridge has chronic traumatic encephalopathy.

 Goodridge stated in a 2010 interview that prior to his bout with Naoya Ogawa at Pride 6 in 1999, he was offered a bribe to lose the match.
 He claims that he turned it down as the offer was too small, and he lost that bout legitimately.